Omerr/research-guide/chapters/02 - Part 2 - Part 2 - Research Management Methods/05-the-research-tree.md

    - How fast is the feedback?
    - What's the cost?
    - How much does it answer?
 5. Which approach scores best?
-Mark it "TRY FIRST"
+Mark it "TRY FIRST".

 Actually do this.
 Don't just read and think "I understand."
 Drawing the tree and evaluating approaches forces you to be explicit, and you'll immediately see gaps in your thinking.